 Step #4 – Save for your future

 Regardless of your age or vision for retirement, saving money for the future is best started early and done consistently with a specific goal in mind.
 If you want to purchase a home or car in the next year or so, begin researching how much cash you will need and how much you plan to borrow.
 Money you plan on using for purchases over the next year or less should be kept in a checking or savings account.
 This ensures that, regardless of market conditions, the money will be available for your purchase.

 For long-term goals, remember that things become more expensive over time.
 For example, years ago, new cars only cost a few hundred dollars, while today, they cost tens of thousands of dollars.
 Saving cash in a savings or checking account is not ideal for long-term growth.
 Instead, you’ll want to invest this money to earn a rate of return and allow the funds to compound over time.

 For example, say you anticipate that in 10 years you will need $100,000 for a down payment on a second home.
 If you save $51,000 today in an investment account that grows by 7 percent annually, you would have more than $100,000 in 10 years.
 If, on the other hand, you leave that $51,000 in a savings account earning 1 percent annually over that same 10-year timeframe, you would only have $56,335.
 That’s a loss of more than $40,000 just because you did not invest appropriately.

 An easy way to save is through your employer-sponsored retirement plan.
-As an added bonus, many police departments offer matching contributions to employees who participate at a certain rate.
-For example, your department may offer a match on any contribution you make to the plan up to 3 percent.
+As an added bonus, many employers offer matching contributions to employees who participate at a certain rate.
+For example, your employer may offer a match on any contribution you make to the plan up to 3 percent.
 If you are not contributing 3 percent, you are essentially walking away from free money.
-Regardless of your goals for the future, consider contributing at least the minimum amount to receive your full matching contribution.
+Regardless of your goals for the future, consider contributing at least the minimum amount to receive your employer’s full matching contribution.